nus-cs2103-AY2021S2/ip/README.md

 - The index refers to the index number shown in the displayed task list.
 - The index must be a positive integer 1, 2, 3, ...
 <hr>

+### Saving the data
+Quackers data are saved in the hard disk automatically after any command that changes the data.
+There is no need to save manually.